-Using ClimaLand Diagnostics when running a simulation
+Using ClimaLand Diagnostics to save simulation output

 When running a ClimaLand simulations, you have multiple options on how to write the outputs of that simulation.
 You may want all variables, or just a selected few.
 You may want instantaneous values, at the highest temporal and spatial resolution, or you may want to get averages at hourly or monthly time scale, and integrate in space (for example soil moisture from 0 to 1 meter depth).
-You may want to get more specific reductions, such as 10 days maximums, or compute a new variables that is a function of others.
-You may want to get your outputs in memory in a Julia Dict, or write them in a NetCDF file.
+You may want to get more specific reductions, such as 10 days maximums, or compute a new variables as a function of others.
+You may want to get your outputs in memory in a Julia dictionary, or write them in a NetCDF file.

 This is where ClimaLand Diagnostics comes in for users.